 But, we need a fresh look into how online appointment notifications can be better utilized.
 How are today’s customers different from customers in 2008?
-What are our customers new pain points and how do we solve them?
-How can we stay true to the simplicity and convenience of online appointment notifications while modernizing it to fit today’s needs?
+What are our customer’s new pain points and how do we solve them?
+How can we stay true to the simplicity and convenience of online appointment notifications while modernizing them to fit today’s needs?

 Section 4: Research